nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

   |                                             |                                       |
   +---------------------------------------------+---------------------------------------+

-Which random number generator types are available can be checked by
+Which random number generator types are available can be checked by:

 ::

     nest.GetKernelStatus('rng_types')

-Counter-Based Random Number Generators
+Counter-based random number generators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In addition to the conventional random number generator types, there is added support for "counter-based" random number generators (CBRNGs) with the Random123 library.
 Where